stfwi/engineers-decor/1.12/readme.md

 ----
 ## Revision history

+    - v1.0.4-b9 [F] Inserting fluids with pressurized tag only into IE piping.
+                [F] Valve redstone connector rendering does not check for "can connect redstone" but only for "can provide power".
+                [M] Valves are adpted to be detected as pipe by IE.

     - v1.0.4-b8 [F] Fixed stairs rendering without smooth light (thanks rastot9).
                 [E] Added passive fluid accumulator (experimental feature, see config).